layumi/2015_speech/README.md

 f24net:             CNN structure

-audio_test:         use svm/LDA model
+audio_test:         use svm/LDA model to test

-audio_test_dp:      use CNN model
+audio_test_dp:      use CNN model to test